fullc0de/HKKTagWriteView/README.md

 Installation
 ------------
-It is available to use CocoaPods for an installation.
+It is available to use CocoaPods for Swift version.
 ```
 pod "TagWriteView"
 ```

+I don't still prepare an podspec for Objective-C version.